minsooerickim/sup/README.md

 <!-- have code examples -->
 - Integer scalar variables
   - `int x@ int y@ int z@`
-    - the above delcares 3 integer variables x, y, and z. the `@` symbol marks the end of a line.
+    - the above declares 3 integer variables x, y, and z. the `@` symbol marks the end of a line.
 - One-dimensional arrays of integers (indexing, assigning)
   - `[]`
     - the square brackets refer to an array